christi-john/hackerrank-30days/README.md

-# Hackerrank: 30 days of Code
+# Hackerrank: 30 Days of Code